|The C++ Standard Library, 2nd Edition|

 But you can still use the book to program according to the old C++ standards C++98/C++03.
 The differences between C++98/C++03 and C++11 are carefully marked and explained (about 650 times phrases such as "since C++11" are used), so that the programmer knows exactly, how portable a feature used is.

 Comprehensive, detailed, readable, and practical, The C++ Standard Library, 2nd edition is the C++ resource you will turn to again and again.
 An accompanying Web site, including source code for about 300 programs, can be found at http://www.cppstdlib.com.

 Nicolai M. Josuttis is an independent technical consultant who designs mid-sized and large software systems for the telecommunication, traffic, finance, and manufacturing industries.
-As a former member of the C++ Standard Committee library working group, he is well known in the programming community for his authoritative books.
-In addition to The C++ Standard Library, a worldwide best-seller since its first publication in 1999, his books include C++ Templates: The Complete Guide (with David Vandevoorde, Addison-Wesley, 2003) and SOA in Practice: The Art of Distributed System Design (O'Reilly Media, 2007).
+Being an active member of the C++ Standard Committee for more than 20 years, he is well known in the programming community for his authoritative trainings, talks, and books.
+In addition to The C++ Standard Library, a worldwide best-seller since its first publication in 1999, his books include C++ Templates - The Complete Guide (with David Vandevoorde, Addison-Wesley, 2003), C++17 - The Complete Guide, and SOA in Practice: The Art of Distributed System Design (O'Reilly Media, 2007).

 |Nicolai M. Josuttis|

 |The C++ Standard Library - A Tutorial and Reference, 2nd Edition|

 trainings about Modern C++ (C++11, C++14, and C++17) and its Standard Library.